Pewaukee-Watershed/compiler-actions/README.md

 - Finds all `.jsx` files
   - Creates a `.js` file with the same name.
 Uses babel to compile this.
   - Creates a `.html` file with the same name.
 Uses react dom server rendering to do this.
+- Commits changes to the branch it was run on.

 ## Inputs
 - token: The repository `secrets.GITHUB_TOKEN`.
 Used to create commits.